boasvdp/submission_checklist/README.md

 - [ ] Are your references in the right format?
 Do you have in-text references not in your References block?
 Do you have preprints that are now published?
 Are species names in italics?
 - [ ] Do you have duplicated references?
 (You can have Person 2016a and Person 2016b, but they're just two slightly differently spelled entries in your library)
 - [ ] Are species names in your text/figures/tables in italics?
 - [ ] Is your coloring scheme consistent across figures, where applicable?
+Did you take colourblindness into account?
 - [ ] Are the Supplementary Tables pretty enough, numbers correctly formatted, table headers detailed enough?
 - [ ] In the acknowledgments, are all grants acknowledged with correct IDs?
 Are students' scholarships acknowledged?
 Are your institutions (HPC!) acknowledged?
 - [ ] Have you run the spellchecker manually one last time?
 - [ ] Have you uploaded all files the text references, including the cover letter?
+- [ ] Have you uploaded sequencing data and associated metadata to repositories?
+Has the embargo been lifted?
+- [ ] Have you archived the associated code on Zenodo and assigned a DOI?
 - [ ] Have you clicked the submit button?

 ## Resubmission